TACC/coe-332-sp21/docs/week05/intro_http_rest.rst

 HTTP - the Protocol of the Internet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  HTTP (Hypyer Text Transfer Protocol) is one way for two computers on the internet communicate with each other.
+-  HTTP (Hyper Text Transfer Protocol) is one way for two computers on the internet communicate with each other.
 -  It was designed to enable the exchange of data (specifically, "hypertext"); In particular, our web browsers use HTTP when